Race and appearance of Jesus

-The race and appearance of Jesus has been a topic of discussion since the days of early Christianity.
+The race and appearance of Jesus, widely accepted by researchers to be a Jew from Galilee, has been a topic of discussion since the days of early Christianity.
 Various theories about the race of Jesus have been proposed and debated.
 By the Middle Ages, a number of documents, generally of unknown or questionable origin, had been composed and were circulating with details of the appearance of Jesus.
 These documents are now mostly considered forgeries.

 A wide range of depictions have appeared over the two millennia since Jesus's death, often influenced by cultural settings, political circumstances and theological contexts.
-The depiction of Jesus in art of the first Christian centuries gradually standardized his appearance with a short beard.
-These images are often based on second- or third-hand interpretations of spurious sources, and are generally historically inaccurate.
+Many depictions are interpretations of spurious sources, and are generally historically inaccurate.

-By the 19th century, theories that Jesus was non-Semitic were being developed, with writers suggesting he was variously white, black, Indian, or some other race other than those known to have been native to the Levant.
+By the 19th century, theories that Jesus was non-Semitic were being developed, with writers suggesting he was variously white, black, or some other race other than those known to have been native to the Levant.
 However, as in other cases of the assignment of race to biblical individuals, these claims have been mostly based on cultural stereotypes, ethnocentrism, and societal trends rather than on scientific analysis or historical method.

 Historical appearance

-Research on ancient skeletons in Palestine suggests that Judeans of the time were biologically closer to Iraqi Jews than to any other contemporary population, according to specialist bio historian Yossi Nagar.
-Thus, in terms of physical appearance, the average Judean of the time would have likely had brown or even black hair, olive skin, and brown eyes.
+Research on ancient skeletons in modern-day Israel and Palestine suggests that Judeans of the time were biologically closer to present-day Iraqi Jews than to any other modern population, according to specialist bio historian Yossi Nagar.
+Thus, in terms of physical appearance, the average Judean of the time would have likely had brown or black hair, honey/olive-brown skin, and brown eyes.
 Judean men of the time period were on average about 5 ft 5 in in height.
 Scholars have also suggested that it is likely Jesus had short hair and a beard, in accordance with Jewish practices of the time and the appearance of philosophers.
 The earliest depictions of Jesus from the Roman catacombs depict him as free of facial hair.

-Historians have speculated over how Jesus's ascetic and itinerant lifestyle and work as a tektōn (Ancient Greek for an artisan/craftsman, typically a carpenter), with the manual labour and exposure to the elements that entailed, affected his appearance.
+Historians have speculated that Jesus's ascetic and itinerant lifestyle and work as a tektōn (Ancient Greek for an artisan-craftsman, typically a carpenter), entailing manual labour and exposure to the elements, affected his appearance.
 It has been suggested that Jesus likely had a lean appearance.

 Biblical references

-The Old Testament
+Old Testament

-Old Testament references which Christians interpret as being about a coming messiah have been used to form conjectures about the appearance of Jesus.
-Isaiah 53:2 refers to the scourged messiah with "no beauty that we should desire him" and Psalm 45:2–3 describes him as "fairer than the children of men".
-These passages are often interpreted as Jesus' physical description.
+Old Testament references which Jews interpreted as being about a coming messiah have been used to form conjectures about the appearance of Jesus.
+One example is Isaiah 53:2 which refers to a scourged figure with "no beauty that we should desire him."
+This passage has been interpreted as Jesus' physical description.